GnuPG and Enigmail Tips

 You may receive complaints from users of Windows-Outlook-Express that your mails have an empty attachment if they are PGP/MIME signed.
 That's just because Outlook-Express is a bit dumb and doesn't know about the PGP/MIME standard.
 Point out to those worried users that they better should use a modern mail client, for example Thunderbird.

-11. To let Enigmail always sign all messages, activate also Sign non-encrypted messages per default in the same dialog, additionally to Sign encrypted messages by default.
+3. To let Enigmail always sign all messages, activate also Sign non-encrypted messages per default in the same dialog, additionally to Sign encrypted messages by default.

-12. To encrypt messages to all recipients for whom you have a public encryption key, activate also Encrypt messages by default.
+4. To encrypt messages to all recipients for whom you have a public encryption key, activate also Encrypt messages by default.

-13. To be prompted with a confirmation dialog before sending any messages, so that you can check the encryption/authentication status, activate under OpenPGP → Preferences → Sending the option Always confirm before sending.
+5. To be prompted with a confirmation dialog before sending any messages, so that you can check the encryption/authentication status, activate under OpenPGP → Preferences → Sending the option Always confirm before sending.

 Help: Enigmail Configuration Manual, Sending.

 For an overview of the steps of key pair generation see Enigmail GnuPG Setup Guide, Creating a key pair and its revocation certificate.
 However, use of command line as described there is not necessary, you can use the Enigmail OpenPGP Key Manager UI instead, but the remarks about key length and revocation certificate are valid nevertheless.
 Enigmail comes with a wizard that is run the first time you use the OpenPGP → KeyManager menu and guides you through this process.
 For the curious there are some sneak preview screenshots available.
 You should complete the wizard, as when having cancelled it it isn't offered anymore and a manual restart involves editing the prefs.js file, see further down.
+[Note: this may not be true anymore for newer versions and you could be able to start the wizard again from the OpenPGP menu.]

 Many thanks to Zoë, without her suffering I wouldn't had created these instructions ;-)